MihailBashkatov/Library_project/README.md

 - All communication goes via email or TG BOT (optional)
 #### Celery and Celery Beat
 - Some logic and notification happens via Celery
-- ALl fees calculation, overdue days calculation, info about coming soon overdue performs by Celery Beat
+- All fees calculation, overdue days calculation, info about coming soon overdue performs by Celery Beat

 ## Start project
    1) Create a directory